The Voice of Distibuted Energy

 Subscribe to the free, weekly Energy Changemakers Newsletter.
 Or if you’d like more of our news and analysis, join our community, starting at only $59.99/year.

-This approach offers data centers the coveted “speed to power” many seek, a distinguishing feature of distributed energy because it’s generally quicker to install than centralized power.
+This means data centers no longer need to wait years for utilities to build more power plants before they can connect to the grid.
+Data centers achieve the coveted “speed to power” they seek, a distinguishing feature of distributed energy because it’s generally quicker to install than centralized power.

 “Hyperscalers’ immediate investments in these solutions will forge the technological and economic pathways that transform America’s entire energy system.
 What starts as an urgent solution to AI’s power hunger becomes the foundation for an all-electric economy — efficient, resilient, affordable for households, and perfectly suited to position the U.S. as a global leader in the industries that will define this century,” says the report, Homegrown Energy.